aimclub/GEFEST/docs/source/contribution.rst

 Instructions
 -----------------

-There is a presentation to help you to take your first steps to become a FEDOT contributor below.
+There is a presentation to help you to take your first steps to become a GEFEST contributor below.

 :download:`Want to implement a custom operation in GEFEST <path to guide file>`